Magnetic AdS x R^2: Supersymmetry and stability: Acknowledgments

 \section{Acknowledgments}

-We thank Eva Silverstein for helfpul comments.
+We are grateful to E. Silverstein for helfpul comments, to A.~Donos, J.~P.~Gauntlett and C.~Pantelidou for pointing out an error in an earlier version of this work and performing a correct stability analysis, and to F. Benini and N. Bobev for informing us of their matching of the central charges..
 Part of this work was completed at the String Theory workshop of the Centro de Ciencias de Benasque; J.P. thanks many fellow participants for discussions.
 This work was supported in part by NSF grants PHY05-51164 and PHY07-57035.

 \begingroup \endgroup